What is Liposuction?

 Combing a Tummy Tuck with Lipo

 After lipo, patients experience mild swelling, bruising and discomfort in the treated area.
-Compression garments or elastic bandages are worn to help reduce these symptoms as the area heals.
+Compression garments or elastic bandages can help reduce these symptoms as the area heals.
 Patients can return to work and other regular activities as soon as they feel comfortable, which is usually after a few days.
 The patient should avoid exercise and other strenuous activities for a few weeks.

 Results of the liposuction procedure may not be apparent until swelling and bruising subside, which usually takes a week; swelling should completely subside within a few months.
 Incisions are rarely sutured, and scarring is almost nonexistent, because the incisions used for the cannula are so small.
 The results of liposuction are long-lasting, unless the patient gains a substantial amount of weight.